 Solder the battery connector

-its not included in the kit, but you can buy one here.
+Its not included in the kit, but you can buy one here.
 You dont need to use the JST type connector, choose whatever type of connector is best for you.
+Please look at the back of the board to indicate which terminal is positive and negative.
+You will see some small writing showing +Bat (positive red wire goes here) and GND (black ground wire goes here)

 Download the configuration software